teacherc/de_zoomcamp_candace2023/week_2/week2_notes.md

 - Double check the version of Prefect installed in your virtual environment with ```prefect version```
 - Navigate to the data engineering zoomcamp folder you created in week 1 (in your VM)
 - Open a new terminal in your OS - Find the folder with the Dockerfile and yaml - run ```docker-compose up``` from that folder in the ssh terminal
+- Run ```docker ps```.
+Copy the name of the database container.
+- Open pgadmin and log in.
+Add a server - paste the name of the database container for the server name.
+The username and password should both be ```root```
 - In VSCode, forward the ports ```8080```, ```5432```, and ```8888```
 - Using pgcli or pgadmin in the browser, drop your existing tables